Wisaksono Wirjodihardjo: Research career

 After graduating from the Suikerschool, he worked in oil and sugar factories in East Java, but dedicated most of his time to soil research.
 His brilliance led him to work at the Soil Research Institute in Bogor as a chemical analyst.
 Despite the colonial resistance to indigenous expertise, he was eventually recognized as an expert in soil fertility chemistry, a feat which was considered remarkable and unexpected by many Dutch scientists of the time.
-He became the institute's director during the Japanese occupation, becoming the first indigenous head of the institute.
+He became the institute's first indigenous director during the Japanese occupation.
 He was also active in politics as a member of the Bogor municipal council and the city's alderman for financial affairs.

 In the midst of Japanese occupation, Wisaksono managed to repatriate eight European academics from internment camps to ensure the continued operation of the scientific institutes in Bogor.
 Following the Proclamation of Indonesian Independence, in October 1945 he was arrested by pemuda (youth groups) and was taken to Cipanas due to his "broad and liberal views" toward the Dutch.
 He was described as a unique figure who fought for the Indonesian interests inside the Dutch-made government system.